northeastern-rc/rc-public-documentation/docs/source/using-discovery/usingslurm.rst

 hardware that is available in order to customize your job scripts.
 Also see :ref:`hardware_overview` for more information.

 .. list-table::
-   :widths: 20 100
+   :widths: 35 85
    :header-rows: 1

    * - Slurm Command
      - Function
    * - ``sinfo <options>``
      - View partition and node information.
-Use option -a to view all partitions.
+Use option ``-a`` to view all partitions.
    * - ``smap <options>``
      - View details about the cluster in a visual format